Our next events

 Two main parts to the process…

-Registration… this requires no more than the completion of a simpleform and a saliva sample (Anthony Nolan) or a mouth swab (Delete blood Cancer) to enable tissue matching with a potential recipient.
+Registration… this requires no more than the completion of a simpleform and a mouth swab to enable tissue matching with a potential recipient.
 Learn more about donor registration.

 Donation of stem cells… in the vast majority of cases (90%) is no more intrusive than an enhanced blood donation procedure.
 Learn more about stem cell donation.